Home

 In most five to seven year periods, the returns of stocks and shares has comfortably beaten inflation in the major markets and economies.
 But, as is always repeated, past performance is not necessarily a guide to the future.

 The general increase in business and productivity results has worked its way into long term rising capital prices and dividend incomes.
-This in turn leads into increased performance of indirect equity products such as mutual funds, unit trusts, life assurance investment products, SICAVs and more.
+This in turn leads into increased performance of pooled equity products such as mutual funds, unit trusts, life assurance investment products, SICAVs and more.

-Stock market based investments offer an opportunity to make a real and positive return on an investment.
+Stock market based investments (details here) offer an opportunity to make a real and positive return on an investment.
 Yet, they should only be considered by people with a time frame of at least five years.

 General financial planning principles recommend that any individual uses spare money for other things before making direct equity investments.
 For example, it is important that an emergency fund be made and held in a cash account should there be a short term requirement for money.